Data Processing Agreement

 - Category A: name(s), surname, correspondence address, business e-mail address, business telephone number.

-- Category B: IP address, User agent, device identifiers such as: IDFA (Identifier For Advertisers iOS), Android ID, Google Advertiser ID (GAID), store platform, SDK version, anonymous User ID, timestamp Developer Key, application version, device model, manufacture, OS version, network status (WiFi/3G), post-install in-app events.
+- Category B: IP address, User agent, device identifiers such as: IDFA (Identifier For Advertisers iOS), Android ID, Google Advertiser ID (GAID), store platform, SDK version, anonymous User ID, timestamp Developer Key, application version, device model, manufacture, OS version, network status (WiFi/3G), county and city information, post-install in-app events.

 The personal data transferred will be subject to the following basic processing activities (please specify):